 - Viral: Also known as buzz marketing, this strategy gets others to pass on the marketing message to others.
 Example: Using social media to spread a message, video, etc.

-Guerilla Marketing and Your Brand
+Guerrilla Marketing and Your Brand

 As a business owner or marketing manager, you need your message to stand out and convert customers.
-Guerilla marketing could be just the tactic to try.
+Guerrilla marketing could be just the tactic to try.
 Write your unique selling proposition.
 Narrow it down into a simple message.
 Then brainstorm ways you can deliver that message to your specific target in unexpected, unconventional, exciting ways.